Schema Reference

 attribute

 Which attribute to use when deciding diversity.
-The attribute referenced must be a single-valued numeric or string attribute.
+The attribute must be a single-valued numeric, string or reference type.

 min-groups